miuzel/FairyNote/README.md

 The repo is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## FairyNote 2

+### Change 2.8.1

+- Remove tabs permission.
+- You can now try to use FairyNote on whatever website you like ( not guaranteed )

 ### Change 2.8.0